-- The International Day Against Homophobia, Biphobia and Transphobia (May 17th) Holy Eucharist.
+The International Day Against Homophobia, Biphobia and Transphobia (May 17th) Holy Eucharist.

 We have been privileged to have speakers and celebrants from various walks of life, who are members of the LGBTQIA2S+ communities.
-This service has drawn participation from across Hamilton. - Community Christmas Carol Service (an evening on third Sunday of Advent), held annually since December 2014.
-This was instituted it as a pre-Christmas gift to members of the community and reaching out to those who are perhaps new to Church.
+This service has drawn participation from across Hamilton.

+Community Christmas Carol Service

+An evening on third Sunday of Advent, held annually since December 2014.
+This was instituted as a pre-Christmas gift to members of the community and reaching out to those who are perhaps new to Church.
 This informal service will oftentimes have a theme, and include a mix of worship, prayer, reflection and humour.
 Christmas readings are drawn from both scripture and secular sources.
 This service calls upon the talents of musicians and a diverse group of readers to present a reflection on the Christmas story.
+After a hiatus of 2 years, in 2022 the choir presented a Christmas Concert fund raiser, consisting of popular Christmas songs and classic carols.